itskarudo/itskarudo.github.io/content/2024-08-09-cpp-internals-part-1/index.md

 # Operator Overloading

-Let's take another look at out previous example.
+Let's take another look at our previous example.
 Even though the `arr.get(0)` syntax works fine, it still feels a bit clunky, since our variable is really an array we would really like to have an array-like syntax for random access such as `arr[0]`.
 This is where operator overloading comes into play.

 Operator overloading is a way to define or modify how your object behaves with different operators.
 You might have seen the classic C++ hello world: